diasurgical/devilution/README.md

 - Storm.dll: we want Diablo to be independent of this library, the main file functions have been reversed as part of StormLib.
 - VidSize.exe: changes one byte in registry, ignore.

-If you are experienced with reversing, help is needed to document and decompile the user interface (DiabloUI) to help make Diablo cross-plateform.
+If you are experienced with reversing, help is needed to document and decompile the user interface (DiabloUI) to help make Diablo cross-platform.

 # Modding
 Here are some screenshots of a few things I tinkered around with, to demonstrate what can be achieved.